fwielstra/fwielstra.github.io/_drafts/dialogflow.md

 https://www.youtube.com/watch?v=bd1mEm2Fy08

 The combination of Dialogflow, Contact Center AI and Duplex has a huge potential to, within the next year or so, transform contact centers around the world.
 Combine it with Google's Translate service and international consolidation of customer support will become a reality.
 Microsoft and other companies showcased realtime speech to translated speech engines, allowing people that don't speak the same language to be able to have a conversation.
 Applying this to customer support will be a huge step for a lot of companies.

+Interested in building your own assistant?
+Xebia is [offering a (free!)
+Google Assistant for Your Business workshop](https://pages.xebia.com/workshop-google-assistant), at a date and location of your choosing; the workshop takes about two hours, and by joining you automatically get a chance to win a free Google Home smart speaker.